ibm-cloud-docs/sap/sap-terraform-automate-3tier-nw-hana.md

     *  RESOURCE_GROUP - The name of an existing Resource group, previously created by the user
     *  SUBNET - The name of an existing Subnet in the same region and zone as the VSI
     *  SSH_KEYS - A list of SSH keys UUIDs allowed to connect via SSH to the VSIs
-    *  DB-HOSTNAME - The hostname of the database VSI, up to 13 characters.
+    *  DB_HOSTNAME - The hostname of the database VSI, up to 13 characters.
 For more information, see the Readme file.
-    *  APP-HOSTNAME - The hostname of the application server VSI, up to 13 characters.
+    *  APP_HOSTNAME - The hostname of the application server VSI, up to 13 characters.
 For more information, see the Readme file.

     ``` terraform
     # General VPC variables for ABAP stack